tabashir/EQAlerter/README.md

 Q. What is GuildChat-Discord.py?

 A. A stand-alone program created to relay guild chat messages from a character log file to a private guild chat channel on Discord.

+# Additions by Jez

+Most of the additional ideas came from here: http://www.icynic.com/~don/EQ/triggers/

 Q. What other triggers are supported?